Maine Coon Cat Grooming

 Hypertrophic cardiomyopathy (HCM) is the most common cardiac disease in cats and carries particular significance for Maine Coon owners.
 The MyBPC3 mutation identified in Maine Coons allows genetic testing, though a negative result does not guarantee freedom from HCM, as multiple genetic pathways can produce the condition.
 The American College of Veterinary Internal Medicine recommends echocardiographic screening beginning at 1-2 years of age and repeating annually or biennially for breeds with documented HCM predisposition.
 Left ventricular wall thickness exceeding 6mm on M-mode echocardiography is the diagnostic threshold.

-What are the most important considerations for maine coon cat grooming guide?
+What are the most important considerations for maine coon cat grooming health and comfort?

 Sources & References